Sparse matrix linear models for structured high-throughput data: Discussion

 The extensions for models involving higher-dimensional tensors follow analogously with additional iterative vectorization.
 These models might be attractive for handling, for example, time series high-throughput data or 3-D imaging data.
 Further work is needed to explore the performance, scalability, and stability of the fitting algorithms for tensor linear models.

-A fourth direction would be to consider faster implementations especially with multi-threaded, distributed, or GPU computing options, which have had recent success in machine learning.
+A fourth direction would be to consider faster implementations, especially those with multi-threaded, distributed, or GPU computing options, which have had recent success in machine learning.
 While we have used some of those ideas in our implementation, there is room for considerable improvement.
-Making strides to reduce computation would be particularly beneficial for developing usable algorithms for tensor linear models.
+Reducing the computational burden would be important for tensor linear models.